 It is important (and sometimes difficult) not to judge a future roommate prior to meeting them in person.
 It is very easy to do so, particularly in the current age of social networking sites (like Facebook and MySpace) where individuals paint a picture for all to see.
 The problem is, until you actually meet someone in person, you will not genuinely know who she or he is.
 There are far more cases of what appear to be problematic roommate pairings that end up resulting in lifelong friendships.

-The official move-in day for fall semester 2013 is August 23, 2013.
+The official move-in day for fall semester 2014 is August 22, 2014.
 When you arrive to campus, you will need to check-in at the front desk of the residence hall that you have been assigned to.
 The residence halls will open at 9:00am.
 Moving into the residence halls prior to move-in day is difficult as halls are used for summer school and conferences.
 If you need to arrange an early arrival, please contact us one week prior to the day you wish to move in.
-There is a nightly charge of $20 for a single and $15 for a double for each night of stay prior to move-in day.
+There is a nightly charge of $20 for students assigned to a double room and a nightly fee of $25 for students assigned to all other room options.
 Please try to make arrangements to arrive on move-in day, if at all possible.

 Yes!
 Smoking and use of any tobacco product is prohibited throughout the entire campus (this includes all campus buildings, including the residence hall rooms, and public spaces).
 Please review the policy for more information.
 Enjoy the clean air!